adq8z9/le_accounting_nip/fan01.md

 ## Accounting area

 Represents entity / area of a pubkey for which the accounting is to be done.
 And specifies meta-data of this entity / area.
-A pubkey can have multiple accounting areas, or can reference an accounting area from another pubkey to which it belongs.

 ## Format of accounting area event